Alberto Díaz: Professional career

 Díaz started his professional career at Clínicas Rincón, an affiliated team of Unicaja.
 He played simultaneously with both teams until March 2014, when he was loaned to Bilbao Basket, until the end of the 2013–14 season.

 Díaz was loaned again for the next season, this time to Baloncesto Fuenlabrada, a team that finished in the last position of the 2014–15 ACB season.

 Finally, in the summer of 2015, he came back to Unicaja, and definitively took a role in the team in the 2015–16 season.
 In the 2016–17 season, Díaz won the European-wide 2nd-tier level EuroCup, with Unicaja, after beating Valencia Basket in the Finals.
-Along with winning the EuroCup trophy, Díaz was also named the EuroCup Finals MVP, after he averaged 7.3 points, 3.0 assists, and 1.3 steals, in 21.8 minutes per game, over the three game series.
+Along with winning the EuroCup trophy, Díaz was also named the EuroCup Finals MVP, after he averaged 7.3 points, 3.0 assists, and 1.3 steals, in 21.8 minutes per game, over the three-game series.

-Diaz signed a four-year contract extension on August 7, 2020.
+Diaz signed a four-year contract extension on 7 August 2020.

+In 2023–24, Díaz won the Basketball Champions League title with Unicaja.
+He won his second BCL Best Defender award in the 2024–25 season.